Dvd848/CTFs/2021_picoCTF/MacroHard_WeakEdge.md

 Forensics_is_fun.pptm: Microsoft PowerPoint 2007+
 ```

-Let's start with `oldtools` to check for macros, as the title suggests:
+Let's start with `oletools` to check for macros, as the title suggests:

 ```console
 ┌──(user@kali)-[/media/sf_CTFs/pico/MacroHard_WeakEdge]